kyma-project/examples/trace-demo/README.md

    open http://localhost:8080
    ````

-2. To verify that traces arrive in the Jaeger backend, assuming you deployed a [Jaeger in-cluster](./../jaeger/) using the same namespace as used for the demo app:
+2. Verify that traces arrive in the Jaeger backend.
+If you deployed [Jaeger in your cluster](./../jaeger/) using the same Namespace as used for the demo app, run:
    ```bash
    kubectl -n $KYMA_NS port-forward svc/tracing-jaeger-query 16686
    ```